Taliban militants violently disperse rare Afghan protest

 The Taliban have promised to maintain security, but residents say groups of armed men have been going door to door inquiring about Afghans who worked with the Americans or the deposed government.
 It’s unclear if the gunmen are Taliban or criminals posing as militants.

-Meanwhile, the United Arab Emirates acknowledged that Ghani and his family were in the Gulf country in a terse, one-sentence statement.

-“The UAE has welcomed President Ashraf Ghani and his family into the country on humanitarian grounds,” it said.

-Ghani, in theory, remains the president of Afghanistan, though many in the country blame him for the collapse of the country’s security forces.
-The U.S. Embassy in Abu Dhabi did not respond to questions about Ghani’s presence.
+In theory, Ghani remains the president of Afghanistan, though many in the country blame him for the collapse of Afghan security forces.

 Speaking late Wednesday in a video posted to Facebook, Ghani defended abandoning Kabul as the Taliban advanced, describing it as the only way to prevent bloodshed.
 He denied rumors that he left with millions of dollars.

 “I was forced to leave Afghanistan with one set of traditional clothes, a vest and the sandals I was wearing,” Ghani said.
-He also said he supported the talks Abdullah and Karzai now conducted with the Taliban.
+He also said he supported the talks Abdullah and Karzai are conducting with the Taliban.

 Ahmady said the country did not receive a planned cash shipment amid the Taliban offensive.